 Lucy is committed to serving the community and dedicates considerable time to organizations that are significantly meaningful to her, including but not limited to:

-Juvenile Diabetes Research Foundation is the leading global organization funding type 1 diabetes (T1D) research.
+The Juvenile Diabetes Research Foundation is the leading global organization funding type 1 diabetes (T1D) research.
 JDRF’s goal is to progressively remove the impact of T1D from people’s lives until we achieve a world without T1D.
 JDRF collaborates with a wide spectrum of partners and is the only organization with the scientific resources, regulatory influence, and a working plan to better treat, prevent, and eventually cure T1D.
 As the largest charitable supporter of T1D research, JDRF is currently sponsoring $568 million in scientific research in 17 countries.
 In 2012 alone, JDRF provided more than $110 million to T1D research.
 Lucy's son, Eli, was diagnosed with T1D at age 6 in 2014.
 Since then, Lucy and her family have been actively engaged with the JDRF, including in outreach initiatives and serving as the Indy JDRF One Walk Volunteer Team Coach Co-Coordinator.

 The American Diabetes Association funds research to prevent, cure and manage diabetes as well as provide services to those affected by diabetes.
 Lucy's son, Eli, was diagnosed with Type 1 diabetes (T1D) at age 6 in 2014.
-Since then, Lucy and her family have been actively engaged with the ADA, and Eli has attended Camp John Warvel camp for T1Ds at Camp Crosley, in North Webster, Indiana.
+Since then, Lucy and her family have been actively engaged with the ADA, and Eli attends Camp John Warvel camp for T1Ds at Camp Crosley, in North Webster, Indiana.

 Our Indianapolis Quarles & Brady office has chosen Second Helpings as our Quarles Cares Partner.
 As a result, we have actively committed to dedicate our time, money, services, and other resources to Second Helpings on a significant and on-going basis.
 Each day, Second Helpings volunteers and staff rescue prepared and perishable food from wholesalers, retailers, and restaurants — preventing unnecessary waste.
 That rescued food is used to create more than 3,500 hot, nutritious meals each day that are distributed to 75 social service agencies that feed people in need.
 The Second Helpings Culinary Job Training program trains disadvantaged adults for careers in the foodservice industry.
 This helps eliminate hunger at its source.
 More than 500 adults have graduated from this program, and Second Helpings alumni are now working in Central Indiana as cooks, executive chefs, business owners, and culinary instructors.